 Share Awards that are assumed pursuant to this Section 4.1(i) are hereafter referred to as "Converted Performance Shares").
 All rights to receive shares of Cameron Common Stock under Converted Performance Shares shall thereupon be converted into fully vested deferred stock units with respect to Schlumberger Common Stock.
-Accordingly, from and after the Effective Time: (A) each Converted Performance Share award will be settled in shares of Schlumberger Common Stock; and (B) the number of shares of Schlumberger Common Stock subject to each Converted Performance Share award shall be determined by (i) for that portion of the Cameron Performance Share Award subject to performance against a TSR goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the Converted Performance Share award earned at the attainment level determined by the Compensation Committee of the Cameron Board as of the Effective Time by the Equity Award Exchange Ratio plus (ii) for that portion of the Cameron Performance Share Award subject to performance against a ROIC goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the Converted Performance Share award earned at the attainment level determined based on methodology set forth on Section 4.1(i) of the Cameron Disclosure Letter by the Equity Award Exchange Ratio, and rounding the resulting number to the nearest whole number of shares of Schlumberger Common Stock.
+Accordingly, from and after the Effective Time: (A) each Converted Performance Share award will be settled in shares of Schlumberger Common Stock; and (B) the number of shares of Schlumberger Common Stock subject to each Converted Performance Share award shall be determined by (i) for that portion of the Cameron Performance Share Award subject to performance against a TSR goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the Converted Performance Share award earned at the attainment level determined by the Compensation Committee of the Cameron Board as of the Effective Time by the Equity Award Exchange Ratio plus (ii) for that portion of the Cameron Performance against a ROIC goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the attainment level determined by the Compensation Committee of the Cameron Board as of the Effective Time by the Equity Award Exchange Ratio plus (ii) for that portion of the Cameron Performance against a ROIC goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the Canero against a ROIC goal, multiplying the number of shares of Cameron Common Stock that were subject to such portion of the Canero Award at the attainment level determined based on methodology set forth on Section 4.1(i) of the Cameron Disclosure Letter by the Equity Award Exchange Ratio, and rounding the resulting number to the nearest whole number of shares of Schlumberger Common Stock.

-- (j) Assumed Awards.
-Notwithstanding the foregoing, (1) Schlumberger US shall assume all obligations with respect to each Converted Option, Assumed RSU award, and Converted Performance Share award (collectively the "Assumed Awards"), (2) each Assumed Award shall, in accordance with its terms, be subject to further adjustment as appropriate to reflect any stock split, division or subdivision of shares, stock dividend, reverse stock split, consolidation of shares, reclassification, recapitalization or other similar transaction with respect to Schlumberger Common Stock subsequent to the Effective Time; (3) the Compensation Committee of the Board of Directors of Schlumberger shall succeed to the authority and responsibility of the Cameron Board or any committee thereof with respect to each Assumed Award; (4) each Assumed Award shall be subject to administrative procedures consistent with those in effect under Schlumberger's equity compensation plan; and (5) each Assumed Award shall be provided with dividend equivalent rights to the extent provided to Schlumberger awards of a comparable type. - (k) Withholding.
-Cameron shall make arrangements reasonably satisfactory to Schlumberger US to satisfy all employment and income tax withholding requirements, if applicable, with respect to each Cameron Restricted Stock Unit Award, Cameron Performance Share Award or Cameron Deferred Stock Unit Award as a result of the consummation of the transactions as contemplated by this Agreement. - (l) Post-Signing Equity Awards.
+(j) Assumed Awards.
+Notwithstanding the foregoing, (1) Schlumberger US shall assume all obligations with respect to each Converted Option, Assumed RSU award, and Converted Performance Share award (collectively the "Assumed Awards"), (2) each Assumed Award shall, in accordance with its terms, be subject to further adjustment as appropriate to reflect any stock split, division or subdivision of shares, stock dividend, reverse stock split, consolidation of shares, reclassification, recapitalization or other similar transaction with respect to Schlumberger Common Stock subsequent to the Effective Time; (3) the Compensation Committee of the Board of Directors of Schlumberger shall succeed to the authority and responsibility of the Cameron Board or any committee thereof with respect to each Assumed Award; (4) each Assumed Award shall be subject to administrative procedures consistent with those in effect under Schlumberger's equity compensation plan; and (5) each Assumed Award shall be provided with dividend equivalent rights to the extent provided to Schlumberger awards of a comparable type.

+(k) Withholding.
+Cameron shall make arrangements reasonably satisfactory to Schlumberger US to satisfy all employment and income tax withholding requirements, if applicable, with respect to each Cameron Restricted Stock Unit Award, Cameron Performance Share Award or Cameron Deferred Stock Unit Award as a result of the consummation of the transactions as contemplated by this Agreement.

+(1) Post-Signing Equity Awards.
 Any Cameron Post-Signing Restricted Stock Unit Award and Cameron Post-Signing Option shall, as of the Effective Time, cease to represent a right to receive Cameron Common Stock and shall be converted into an award of applicable type (a "Schlumberger Stock Incentive Award") with respect to a number of whole shares of Schlumberger Common Stock in the same manner described in Section 4.1(f) and (g) above.